 As robots become more complex, small, and sophisticated, the cost and effort necessary for “wiring” become critical.
 This series of work explore techniques for efficiently empowering the system peripherals necessary in robotic applications.

-Colm McCaffrey, Takuya Umedachi, Weiwei Jiang, Takuya Sasatani, Yoshiaki Narusue, Ryuma Niiyama, Yoshihiro Kawahara, “Continuum robotic caterpillar with wirelessly powered shape memory alloy actuators”, J. of Softrobotics, 2020.
+Colm McCaffrey, Takuya Umedachi, Weiwei Jiang, Takuya Sasatani, Yoshiaki Narusue, Ryuma Niiyama, Yoshihiro Kawahara, “Continuum robotic caterpillar with wirelessly powered shape memory alloy actuators”, SoftRobotics, 2020.

-Yuki Nishizawa, Takuya Sasatani, Matthew Ishige, Yoshiaki Narusue, Takuya Umedachi, Yoshihiro Kawahara, “Ramus: A Frequency-Multiplexed Power Bus for Powering, Sensing and Controlling Robots,” IEEE Robotics and Automation Letters (Proc. of RoboSoft 2020), 2020.
+Yuki Nishizawa, Takuya Sasatani, Matthew Ishige, Yoshiaki Narusue, Takuya Umedachi, Yoshihiro Kawahara, “Ramus: A Frequency-Multiplexed Power Bus for Powering, Sensing and Controlling Robots,” IEEE Robotics and Automation Letters, 2020.

-Lai Chen, Takuya Sasatani, Keung Or, Satoshi Nishikawa, Yoshihiro Kawahara, Ryuma Niiyama, and Yasuo Kuniyoshi, "Wireless powered dielectric elastomer actuator," IEEE Robotics and Automation Letters (Proc. of IROS 2021), 2021.
+Lai Chen, Takuya Sasatani, Keung Or, Satoshi Nishikawa, Yoshihiro Kawahara, Ryuma Niiyama, and Yasuo Kuniyoshi, "Wireless powered dielectric elastomer actuator," IEEE Robotics and Automation Letters (Proc.
+IROS), 2021.

 Designing wireless power receivers with Genetic Algorithm